BMP-1: Armament

 Mounted on the gun mantlet, the ATGM launcher is capable of firing the 9M14 Malyutka, (NATO: AT-3A Sagger A), the 9M14M Malyutka-M (NATO: AT-3B Sagger B) and the 9M14P Malyutka-P (NATO: AT-3C Sagger C).
 All are intended to be used against enemy MBTs and other AFVs at distances from 500 to 3000 m.
 These ATGMs can penetrate up to 400 mm of steel armor (NATO standard at the time).
 The 9M14P missile can be used in manual mode only, like older missiles, without the advantage of semi-automatic guidance.

 The BMP-1 carries four ATGMs with their launching rails as a standard (two inside the turret and two inside the hull).
 In theory, a fifth missile can be carried on the launcher.
 The missiles are loaded onto a rail launcher through a small rectangular hatch in a turret's roof behind the launcher.
 Each 9M14M weighs 10.9 kg, a 9M14P is 11.4 kg.
 These missiles can only be fired in daylight because of the lack of a night sight.
 A guidance device used in the BMP-1 has the code 9S428.

-Besides possessing such advantages as interference immunity and simple control equipment, wire-guided ATGMs are also hampered by significant disadvantages such as a relatively low flight speed, response delay, the inability to load a new missile until the previous one has reached its target and a very long minimum range (500 m).
+Besides possessing advantages such as interference immunity and simple control equipment, wire-guided ATGMs are also hampered by significant disadvantages such as a relatively low flight speed, response delay, the inability to load a new missile until the previous one has reached its target and a very long minimum range (500 m).
 Successful operation of the ATGM while the vehicle is on the move requires a very skilled gunner.

 Those BMP-1s still in Russian service that were not modernized to the BMP-1P standard, can now use 9M14-2 Malyutka-2 (NATO: AT-3D Sagger D) ATGMs (developed in 1995), which have either a tandem shaped-charge or high-explosive thermobaric warhead.

 The BMP-1 was a threat to NATO APCs, light AFVs, and even MBTs of its time, by use of its main gun or ATGM.
 Nevertheless, the strong anti-tank focus of its armament didn't provide sufficient firepower against enemy unarmored vehicles, infantry and light fortified positions, especially during mountain battles (mostly due to the low elevation angle of the main gun).
 The appearance of the more successful BMP-2 armed with the 30mm 2A42 dual-purpose autocannon solved this serious problem.